alechash/BetterMacStore/README.md

 All config files are available in the `./config` folder

-### Modals
+### Models
-Misspelled from `modal` on day one, too late to rename the folder

-All modal files are available in the `./models` folder
+All database model files are available in the `./models` folder

+### Scripts and Tests
+All scripts and tests are available in the `./.scripts` folder<br>
+Inside this folder is scripts like `translate.js` and then there are tests in the `./.scripts/.tests` folder<br>
+In the tests folder is files like EJS linting

 <img src="/public/img/divider.png" height="20px" width="100%">